 Quicken Won't Download or Update Bank Transactions

-Several issues could be causing your Quicken finance software to fail at downloading and updating transactions, from issues with account settings to server maintenance at your financial institution.
-These common issues and suggestions can help resolve these issues when Quicken isn't updating your transactions correctly.
+Several things could be causing your Quicken finance software to fail at downloading and updating transactions, from your account settings to server maintenance at your financial institution.
+The following common issues and suggestions can help you resolve the problem.

 No Internet Connection

-The first thing to do is check to make sure you have a working internet connection by visiting a website, such as Google or Bing.
-If you're able to connect to a site and perform a search, then your internet connection is likely not the problem.
+The first thing to do is check to make sure you have a working internet connection.
+You can do this by visiting a website such as Google or Bing.
+If you're able to connect to the site and perform a search, then your internet connection is likely not the problem.

 Financial Institution Servers Are Offline

 If you're having trouble downloading transactions, next look to the financial institution you're trying to connect to.
 There may be a problem on their end.
-If so, banks and online brokerages will post a notice on their website or send out an email alert to customers if they will be performing any maintenance that will impact access to your data.
+If so, banks and online brokerages often will post a notice on their website or send out an email alert to customers if they are performing any maintenance that will affect your ability to access your data.

 Incorrect Account Settings in Quicken

-Also, find out if there was any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account.
-If you're unsure but cannot access your account, contact their customer support for assistance.
+Find out whether there was any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account.
+If you're unsure but cannot access your account, contact the bank's customer support for assistance.